inspiration image via Design Inspirations, Inc.

 First off, I know I want to replace the old dryer with a new dryer that matches the new washing machine.
 I’m also going to switch out the sink faucet to something a bit more stylish.
 Getting all the clutter and junk out and organizing this room better is going to make a huge difference.
 Ideally I’d love to rip out the tile floor and replace it with something with a lot of personality.
 Speaking of ripping out, the beige counter tops have got to go, too.
 I love the white cabinetry and the hardware, so those are going to stay.

 As you can see, I have no shortage of inspiration and ideas and a lot of choices to think about.
 Most of the decisions will come down to price and availability, as there’s only six weeks to work with here.
 I love the kick in the pants that this challenge provides, it’s a great way to motivate and get a room done.
-If you have a blog and a room that you’d like to do, I highly recommend that you join in on the fun and be a part of the ORC.
-You can read up on how to do that here.

 Of course you won’t want to miss out on all the exciting projects going on with the rest of the ORC participants – go check them all out: